Become a Patron!

 As times got better I got a batch of figures; Tri-Klops, Zodac, Ram-Man, Mer-Man, Zoar, and Screech.
-One time I spent money that I was supposed to use for my sister's Christmas present on a Battle Armor He-Man.
-(Finally I got a He-Man!)
+One time I spent money I was supposed to use for my sister's Christmas present on a Battle Armor He-Man.
+(Finally, I got a He-Man!)
 Another time I was sick and slept off and on for 3 days and my mom woke me and asked me if there was anything I wanted, I asked for Man-E-Faces and Man-At-Arms.
 She got them for me then I woke up and played for hours.

-Times got tough again; at one time I had to give up all my figures except what I could carry on my person, so I kept my first keletor and one of my other favorites, Man-At-Arms.
-(If I had the original He-Man I would have tried to keep him too, some how; but I didn't have him, just the Battle Armor He-Man.)
+Soon I had a small job, and I was getting a new action figure every month, it was cool.
+Beast man, Fisto, Jitsu, Mega-Blaster, the Battle-Ram (very cool vehicle, see the box art that blew me away when I was a kid), Trap jaw, Teela, Evil-Lyn, Buzz-off and Webstor were among the ones I bought.
+Times got tough again; at one time I had to give up all my figures except what I could carry on my person, so I kept my first Skeletor and one of my other favorites, Man-At-Arms.
+(If I had the original He-Man I would have tried to keep him too, somehow; but I didn't have him, just the Battle Armor He-Man.)

+Years later I had my own kids and went to second hand stores and found old He-Man and the Masters of the Universe figures for them.
+I never told them the real names of the figures, we just called them muscle guys, and I would help my kids name their figures, usually named after guys I knew at work.
 I had this idea that if I gave them a story of who or what the figures were then, they would not use their own minds including who was a good guy or a bad guy.
-It worked pretty well.
+It worked well.
 Believe it or not, my oldest son's first Masters of the Universe figure was a Mer-Man; that was his favorite, and he was a good guy according to my son.
 (We called the toy Fred)

 |Information contained on he-man.us & He-Bro.com does not necessarily reflect the views of Mattel, Filmation, Bci Eclipse Company, Entertainment Rights, The Four Horsemen, Mike Young Productions, Hallmark, or any other entity.
 Everything associated with "He-Man and the Masters of the Universe", "She-Ra: Princess of Power", "The New Adventures of He-Man"/ (logos, names, pictures of toys and characters) are registered trademarks and/or copyrights of their respective trademark and copyright holders.
 This site and it's author is not affiliated with any entity referenced within this site.|